wolfdale229/wolfdale229.github.io/log/LOG2.md

 ## Day 4 : 18-07-2020

-**Today's Progress** : still working on the End-to-End project of the california housing data set
+**Today's Progress** : still working on the End-to-End project of the california housing data set, creating test set, preprocessing the data eg filling in missing values, working on categorical features etc.

+## Day 5 : 19-07-2020

+**Today's Progress** : End-to-End project; model building and evaluation